rynop/react-native-ble-manager/README.md

 - `characteristicUUID` - `String` - the UUID of the characteristic.

 ### read(peripheralId, serviceUUID, characteristicUUID)
 Read the current value of the specified characteristic, you need to call `retrieveServices` method before.
+You only need to call `retrieveServices` once after a connection is made.

 Returns a `Promise` object.

 __Arguments__